HengKoo/Vulnventory/README.md

   -> final report written manually in Word, RStudio, or another editor
 ```

-The tool does not scan targets, discover findings, exploit systems, decide severity, or use AI.
+The tool does not scan targets, discover findings, exploit systems, and decide severity.
 Findings are entered manually by the tester.

 ## Features